uzairafridi00/react-learning/TYPE-SCRIPT/ts-react/README.md

-# Using TypeScript in React
+# Why Should You Use TypeScript in React

 1. TS will make your app safe from typed safety because it is strongly typed language.